glmk354/CryptoDredge/README.md

 The miner has to do some extra work every time that the pool sends a new "job", so an average hashrate will be a bit slow.

 Developer fee is 2% for MTP.

+### Argon2d (NIM) Algorithm

+If you encounter many "invalid share: invalid pow" errors from the pool, set --hashrate option to calculate the start difficulty.

 ## Contact